-You can buy extra copies of the death certificate when you register a death.
-You will need these if you are dealing with the persons affairs or to give to the executor or administrator who is dealing with affairs such as the persons will.
-The registrar will give you a booklet called 'what to do after a death' from the Department of Work & Pensions, that contains advice on several subjects, including paying for the funeral, probate and property, and other practical advice including what to do if the person you cared for died abroad, or in Scotland or Northern Ireland.
-For more information see GOV.UK: what to do after someone dies.
+The registrar will signpost you to the website GOV.UK: what to do after someone dies.
+This provides advice on several subjects, including paying for the funeral, probate and property, and other practical advice including what to do if the person you cared for died abroad, or in Scotland or Northern Ireland.